MOHIT-GHUB/law-jurisdiction-ai/README.md

 ### Agent pipeline

 Every user message passes through the safety layer, then drives the graph.
-The graph runs **once per message** — if intake needs more info it ends the turn and resumes on your next reply (state persisted via LangGraph's checkpointer).
+The graph runs **once per message**: if intake needs more info it ends the turn and resumes on your next reply (state persisted via LangGraph's checkpointer).

 ```mermaid
 flowchart TD